CypElf/Blog/articles/Write Ups/CTF interIUT/Steganography/la_maison_hantee.md

 ---
 title: La maison hantée
 date: 22/06/2021
+keywords:
+    - Steganography
-description: "In this steganography challenge, we had to recover the flag from a mp3 file."
+description: In this steganography challenge, we had to recover the flag from a mp3 file.
 author: Elf
 ---